- Asked by: Brian Adam, MSP for Aberdeen North, Scottish National Party

 Answered by Lewis Macdonald on 7 February 2005

-To ask the Scottish Executive, further to the answer to question S2W-12955 by Lewis Macdonald on 10 January 2005, whether it will publish details of its consultation on the implementation of the EU Environmental Noise Directive; when the consultation will begin, and who will be consulted.
+To ask the Scottish Executive, further to the answer to question S2W-12955 by Lewis Macdonald on 10 January 2005, how many meetings it has had with the Department for Environment, Food and Rural Affairs on the implementation of the EU Environmental Noise Directive; when the meetings took place, and whether it will publish the minutes of these meetings.

 Answer